Global Foundation

 Dr. Annika Brunck

-Dr. Annika Brunck is the Senior Communications and Project Manager at the Global Foundation for the Care of Newborn Infants (GFCNI).
-In IMPROVE PRETERM, she leads strategic communication activities and supports stakeholder engagement, ensuring that the voices of families, healthcare professionals, and people with lived experience are represented across all stages of the project.
+Dr. Annika Brunck is Senior Communications and Project Manager at the Global Foundation for the Care of Newborn Infants (GFCNI).
+In IMPROVE PRETERM, she leads strategic communication and stakeholder engagement, ensuring that families, healthcare professionals, and people with lived experience are represented throughout the project.
+With extensive experience in international science communication and advocacy, she translates complex research into clear, accessible messages and oversees the project’s outreach and digital channels.
+Her work focuses on strengthening collaboration and promoting equitable, evidence-based care for babies born very preterm and their families.